Josephhtoo/EGL315-AY23-24/README.md

 ## Control Setup (Hardware)
 <h3>Step 1: Connect the laptop to USB hub via USB type A - USB type B 3.0</h3>

+This allows the laptop to connect to more devices via usb

 <h3>Step 2: Connect the RFID readers to USB hub via USB type A - USB type B 2.0</h3>

+This allows the laptop to receive information from the RFID readers

 <h3>Step 3: Connect the phidget to USB hub via USB type A - USB mini</h3>

+This allows the laptop to receive information from phidget

 ## Control Setup (Software)
 <h3>Step 1: Setting up Widget Designer</h3>

 Under Connection -> PB Configuation, ensure your domain is 11 and your ip address set in Widget Designer is 192.168.254.27 and your domain is 11 to connect to Pandora Box

 <h3>Step 2: Configuring Widget Designer</h3>